Skip to main content

 Attend Employer and NCA Hosted Events

 Employers often host case workshops (mostly during spring/summer quarters) that will explain firm specific structure for case interviews.
-They may also host case competitions that allow students to form teams and practice case scenarios (these most often take place winter/spring quarters).
+They may also host case competitions that allow students to form teams and practice case scenarios (these most often take place in winter/spring quarters).
+NCA also hosts events with employers and alumni for case practice .

 Consulting & Study Abroad